tarinam2789/Quiz-App/README.md

 - [x] 💡 Option to choose how many questions to play.
 - [x] ⏳ Countdown timer to challenge users.
 - [x] ✅ Shows final score at the end of the quiz.
+- [x] 🛎️ Shows whether your answer was correct or incorrect immediately after clicking the **Next** button.
 - [x] 🔁 Option to restart the quiz after finishing.
 - [x] 🎨 Stylish animated UI with soft pink and multicolor accents.
 - [x] 📱 Responsive layout for desktop and mobile devices.